 GLOSSARY OF TERMS

-In addition to the state budget, the system of public budgets encompasses the budgets of local authorities (regions, municipalities), health insurance funds, public institutions of higher education, extra-budgetary funds, subsidised organisations and other public institutions that do not operate on the competitive market.
-These institutions use public funds to execute public policies in a number of different areas (defence, education, social, etc.).
+In addition to the state budget, the system of public budgets encompasses the budgets of local authorities (regions, municipalities), health insurance funds, public institutions of higher education, extra-budgetary funds, subsidised organisations, and other public institutions that do not operate on the competitive market.
+These institutions use public funds to execute public policies in different areas (defence, education, social, etc.).

 The state budget accounts for the largest share of public budgets.
-Its main parameters are proposed by the Government and approved by the Chamber of Deputies as a special law on an annual basis.
+Its main parameters are proposed by the government and approved by the Chamber of Deputies every year as a special law.
 The state budget is essentially a one-year economic plan for the state.
-The largest items of income in the Czech state budget are social security premiums and taxes.
-Together, these two items accounted for more than 90% of all state incomes in 2018.
-The largest share of expenditures in 2018 (almost 40%) was spent on social benefits, especially pensions.
+The largest items on the income side of the Czech state budget are social security contributions and taxes.
+Together, they accounted for 87% of all state income in 2020.
+The largest share of expenditures in 2020 (36.3%) was spent on social benefits, especially pensions.

 State budget deficit/surplus

 When the state budget’s expenditures are higher than its revenues for the reference period (usually one calendar year), then there is a budget deficit.
 If revenues are higher than expenditures, there is a surplus.
-For the state to be able to cover deficit management, it usually has to contract more debt.
-The state budget has always resulted in a deficit in the history of the independent Czech Republic, save 1993–1995, 2016 and 2018.
+The state usually has to contract more debt to cover deficit management.
+The state budget has always resulted in a deficit in the history of the independent Czech Republic, save 1993–1995, 2016, and 2018.

-Table: Balances of the state budget in the history of the independent Czech Republic (expressed in cash terms)
+Table: State budget balances in the history of the independent Czech Republic (expressed in cash terms)

 |Year||Balance of state budget (in billions of CZK)|

 National debt and government sector debt